Skip to content

 The oxford cloth

-The history of the oxford cloth can be traced back to the beginning of the 19th century in Scotland.
-Scotland was an important player in the textile industry and local mills were experimenting with new types of weaves.
-One mill launched four types of cloths named after prestigious universities; Yale, Harvard, Cambridge and Oxford.
-The latter became one of the most popular fabrics for casual shirts.
+The history of Oxford cloth can be traced back to early nineteenth-century Scotland, then a major centre for textile innovation.
+One mill introduced four new fabrics named after prestigious universities: Yale, Harvard, Cambridge, and Oxford.
+The latter soon became one of the most popular fabrics for casual shirts.

-The revolutionising aspect of the oxford cloth was its specific basket-weave pattern.
-You may have read about weaves in our introduction to shirt fabric, but it is essentially the way in which the threads of cotton (called warp and weft) are put together to make a fabric.
-Oxford cloth is made up of multiple weft threads crossing over an equal number of warp threads.
-The threads are usually of a single colour crossed with a white to give oxford its unique, checkerboard appearance.
+What set Oxford cloth apart was its distinctive basket weave.
+You may have read about weaves in our guide to shirt fabrics, but it is essentially the way in which the threads of cotton — the warp and the weft — are interlaced to create a fabric.
+Oxford cloth uses multiple weft threads crossing over an equal number of warp threads, typically with a coloured weft and white warp to create its characteristic checkerboard appearance.

 The details

-The style of a shirt is determined by more than just the collar and the cloth.
+A shirt’s style is shaped by more than its collar and cloth.

-Many characteristics such as cuffs, front and back shape its appearance.
-As a casual shirt, the OCBD has single cuffs, often a one button barrel or mitered cuff.
-The traditional version has a placket front and a box pleat in the middle of the back for extra movement.
-And finally, a chest pocket is an integral part of the OCBD shirt.
-It fits the casual nature of the shirt perfectly and comes in handy during the summer for sunglasses.
+As a casual shirt, the OCBD typically features single cuffs — often a one-button barrel or a mitered cuff.
+The traditional version has a placket front and a box pleat in the centre of the back for ease of movement.
+A chest pocket completes the OCBD’s casual character and proves especially useful in summer for carrying sunglasses — a detail famously captured in photos of Paul Newman.

-Paul Newman wearing an OCBD shirt with sunglassed in his chest pocket
+Paul Newman wearing an oxfort cloth shirt with sunglassed in his chest pocket

-Miles Davis wearing an OCBD in 1955 in a photograph by Tom Palumbo
+Miles Davis wearing a green oxford cloth button down in 1955 in a photograph by Tom Palumbo

 Paul Newman Miles Davis

-Oxford cloth comes in many colours but if you’re starting to build your shirt wardrobe, we recommend starting with white, light blue and a university stripe.
-These are solid options to wear on a pair of jeans but also work well with tailoring.
+Oxford cloth comes in many colours, but if you’re building a shirt wardrobe, start with white, light blue and a university stripe.
+These options work with denim yet pair equally well with tailoring.

 Read more